Jonfoble/Unity-Customizeable-Interpolation/README.md

 With the implementation;

-Interpolation.Interpolate(Vector3 x, Vector3 y, Float t, Bool linearlyInterpolate).
+Interpolation.INTERP(Vector3 x, Vector3 y, Float t, Bool linear).

 ## Any Example Use Case?